dainakai/ParticleHolography.jl/docs/src/index.md

 A package for particle measurement using inline holography.

-!!! note "Note"

-    This package is under development, and none of the functions are guaranteed to work.

 ## What you can do with ParticleHolography.jl

 - Volume reconstruction from inline holograms using NVIDIA GPUs (CUDA.jl)
-- Detect particles in reconstructed volumes (image stack)
+- Detect particles in the reconstructed volume (image stack)
 - Visualize the particle trajectories

 ```@raw html